-Registered nurses earn on average $64,690 a year, although compensation depends on level of education, experience, geographic location and the type of facility.
-Experienced registered nurses with advanced education can earn $80,000 a year or more.
-Find out more about nursing pay rates and how and why they vary.
+Registered nurses earn a median (meaning half of the salaries are above that number and half below) salary of $67,490 a year, according to the Bureau of Labor Statistics.
+Salaries will vary according to level of education, experience, geographic location and the type of facility.
+Experienced registered nurses with advanced education can earn more than $100,000 a year or more.

 Your career prospects also will be better if you hold a BSN: Many employers recognize that nurses with bachelor’s degrees are better prepared for a wide range of practice settings and tend to have strong skills in critical thinking, case management and health promotion.

 Conventional BSN programs take four years, but more and more schools are offering accelerated nursing programs for students who already hold a bachelor’s in another field; such programs take between 11 and 18 months to complete.
 Similar programs exist for an accelerated master’s degree (MSN), which can be earned in approximately three years.
 In addition, there are a growing number of RN-to-MSN and BSN-to-PhD programs, designed to meet the increasing demand for more highly educated nurses in the workforce.

 There also are an increasing number of four-year institutions offering “articulation agreements” with community and junior colleges, to enable nurses with associate or bachelor’s degrees to seamlessly transition into BSN and MSN programs.

 Once you graduate, you will have to take and pass the NCLEX-RN, a national licensing exam, to practice as a registered nurse.